Why Add Conversions to Google Analytics?

 What is the first and last interaction?

-Here's an example of a customer journey on your website: a consumer clicks on an ad Facebook to view your product, then returns 3 days later via a research Google (organic traffic) to complete your purchase.
+Here's an example of a customer journey on your website: a consumer clicks on a Facebook ad to view your product, then returns 3 days later via a Google search (organic traffic) to complete its purchase.

-You can consult and compare the statistics of the first and last interaction in Google Analyticsin the report: Conversions > Multichannel funnel > Model comparison tool
+You can view and compare the statistics of the first and last interaction in Google Analytics., in the report: Conversions > Multichannel funnel > Model comparison tool

 Calculate your return on investment